jlleongarcia/jlleongarcia/content/blog/da-ml-bayes.md

 date: 2025-02-13T21:20:21+01:00
 draft: false
 tags: ["DSc"]
 description: 'What it is Bayes Theorem?
-And why should I care?'
+And why should I care for Data Analytics & ML?'
 url: 'bayes-theorem-with-python'
 math: true
 ---